jagill/nerd-smalltalk/src/html/index.md

 person should have at least a passing familiarity with, including:

 * Early human evolution
+* Timeline of the evolution of life
 * The Bronze Age
 * DNA translation and transcription
+* Viruses
 * Basic climate science
-* Timeline of the evolution of life
 * and more...

 While I think people should be passingly familiar with these subjects, the